Prague Food Guide

 Prague Food Guide: 10 Iconic Dishes You Absolutely Have to Try

-1. Czech Goulash: A Warm, Hearty Delight
+1. Czech Goulash: A Flavorful, Bone-Warming Dish

-2. Svíčková: A Creamy, Flavorful Classic
+2. Svíčková: Creamy and Flavorful Classic

-3. Trdelník: The Sweet Treat Everyone Loves
+3. Trdelník: A Delicious Czech Sweet Treat

 4. Koleno: A Carnivore’s Dream